 - The AC current can be converted into a high voltage to low voltage and low to high voltage efficiently using the transformer

-- AC power is used in larger applications and appliances like Freezers, AC.
-Dishwashers, washing machines, Fans, Bulbs.
+- AC power is used in larger applications and appliances like Freezers, AC, Dishwashers, washing machines, Fans, and Bulbs.

 What is DC Current?

-The DC current is a unidirectional flow of current or electric charge unlike AC it does not change the magnitude and polarity with time.
-The DC current has constant magnitude and direction and as the direction and magnitude not changes so the frequency of DC current is zero.
+The DC current also known as Direct Current is a unidirectional flow of current or electric charge unlike AC it does not change the magnitude and polarity with time.
+The DC current has constant magnitude and direction and as the direction and magnitude not changes so the frequency of the DC current is zero.
 The electrons in DC current flow from high electron density to low electron density.